 Brittany started her teaching career at Success Academy in New York City, where she taught for two years with Teach for America.
 Brittany taught kindergarten and first grade as an integrated co-teacher and grade team lead before being tapped to move into leadership.
 As principal, she led her school to achieve top 5% rankings within New York State in math and ELA for two consecutive years.
 For the past three years, Brittany served as an instructional training specialist for Success, designing and implementing leader training for assistant principals and new hire teaching staff.
 Brittany earned a B.A. from the University of Washington in international studies and an M.A. from Relay Graduate School of Education.

-Doug is the co-CEO and superintendent of Achievement First, which operates a network of 37 public charter schools educating 14,000 students in New Haven, Bridgeport and Hartford, CT; Brooklyn, NY; and Providence, RI.
+Doug is the Chief of Program & Partnerships at NSSI.
+He is the former co-CEO and superintendent of Achievement First, which operates a network of 40 public charter schools educating 14,000 students in New Haven, Bridgeport and Hartford, CT; Brooklyn, NY; and Providence, RI.
 Achievement First is consistently one of the highest performing charter networks in New York City.
 Prior to co-founding Achievement First in 2003, Doug was one of the founders of Amistad Academy and served as the school’s instructional leader for three years.
 Achievement First Amistad High is ranked the number one high school in Connecticut.

 Steven is a senior fellow at the Center on Reinventing Public Education.
 He founded and led Ascend Learning, a charter school network in Brooklyn which offers a tuition-free liberal arts education in a warm and supportive setting to 5,500 students.
 Funded entirely at district spending levels, Ascend reversed the achievement gap on Common Core assessments.
 As special assistant for strategic planning for Massachusetts Governor William Weld, Steven helped shape the state’s landmark 1993 Education Reform Act that made Massachusetts schools the highest performing in the country and gave rise to the Boston charter school sector.